 For speed readers: check out my 10-second summary below

-- You might NEED sunscreen (think beach days, acne, photoaging)
+- Some sun can be healthy, but sometimes we need sunscreen (think beach days, acne, photoaging)

-- Try the 3 Bs: Beautycounter (face or body), Badger or Babo STICKS (or one non-SPF option – read to find out more)
+- Try the 3 Bs: Beautycounter (face or body), Badger or Babo STICKS (or one super natural option – read to find out more)

 I wrote in detail about the truth about sun exposure in my book Eat the Yolks.
 While I covered the basics, like: